phpMussel/phpMussel/_docs/readme.ar.md

 - Corrupted files and parse errors.
 False = Ignore; True = Block [Default].
 Detect and block potentially corrupted PE (Portable Executable) files?
 Often (but not always), when certain aspects of a PE file are corrupted or can't be parsed correctly, it can be indicative of a viral infection.
 The processes used by most anti-virus programs to detect viruses in PE files require parsing those files in certain ways, which, if the programmer of a virus is aware of, will specifically try to prevent, in order to allow their virus to remain undetected.

 "decode_threshold"
-- Optional limitation or threshold to the length of raw data within which decode commands should be detected (in case there are any noticeable performance issues whilst scanning).
+- Optional limitation or threshold to the length of raw data within which decode commands should be detected (in case there are any noticeable performance issues while scanning).
 Value is an integer representing filesize in KB.
 Default = 512 (512KB).
 Zero or null value disables the threshold (removing any such limitation based on filesize).

 "scannable_threshold"
-- Optional limitation or threshold to the length of raw data that phpMussel is permitted to read and scan (in case there are any noticeable performance issues whilst scanning).
+- Optional limitation or threshold to the length of raw data that phpMussel is permitted to read and scan (in case there are any noticeable performance issues while scanning).
 Value is an integer representing filesize in KB.
 Default = 32768 (32MB).
 Zero or null value disables the threshold.
 Generally, this value shouldn't be less than the average filesize of file uploads that you want and expect to receive to your server or website, shouldn't be more than the filesize_limit directive, and shouldn't be more than roughly one fifth of the total allowable memory allocation granted to PHP via the php.ini configuration file.
 This directive exists to try to prevent phpMussel from using up too much memory (that'd prevent it from being able to successfully scan files above a certain filesize).

 ####"compatibility" (Category)
 Compatibility directives for phpMussel.